2kai2kai2/VSCode-Python-Resource-Monitor/README.md

 ## Features

-Provides a resource monitor that is opened when debugging Python, including process memory and cpu usage.
+Provides a resource monitor that is opened when debugging Python, including process memory, cpu usage, and file usage.
 Automatically launches (or reuses existing tab) upon debugging with Python.

 ![usage](images/usage.gif)